conveyal/analysis-ui/docs/analysis/index.md

 Reducing the travel time should smoothly decrease the size of the isochrone, as would increasing the travel time percentile.
 The default values are 60 minutes and 50th percentile.
 This would mean that the default isochrone boundary is drawn where exactly half of trips in the selected departure window would take exactly one hour.

+The modifications displayed on the map are controlled in editing mode (See: :ref:`toggle_mod_display`).

 To change the origin of the analysis, drag the marker to a new location.
 Clicking on the map will display a box and whisker plot of the distribution of travel times from the origin to that location.
 For example, in the image below, the travel time varies between about 30 and 50 minutes depending on when one departs.

 <figure>